orsonteodoro/oiledmachine-overlay/docs/SUPPORT_MATRIX.md

 Packages are pinned to a particular Rust for reproducible reasons and to reduce verification code creep.

-The new Rust rules on this overlay (May 2026) for this scenario addresses a security issue possibility (e.g. miscompilation slots causing errors or vulnerabilities).
+The new Rust rules on this overlay (May 2026) for the non C/C++ languages scenario addresses a security issue possibility (e.g. miscompilation slots causing errors or vulnerabilities).

 For C/C++ the Rust slot rules for version pinning are as follows: